Three Tips for Successful Automated Debt Collection

 These same systems can increase long-term customer satisfaction and lifetime value.
 Deeper insights into consumers’ financial situations and preferences allow you to avoid wasting resources and making contact when consumers are truly unable to pay.
 Instead, monitoring and following up with their preferred contact method can be a more successful approach — and a better experience for consumers.

-Three tips when automating debt collections
+Three tips for automated debt collection

 Automation and artificial intelligence (AI) aren’t new to collections.
 You may have heard about or tried automated dialing systems, chatbots, text message services and virtual negotiators.
-But the following three points can be important to consider as the technology and compliance landscapes change.1
+But the following three points can be important to consider as the technology and compliance landscapes change.

 1. Good automation depends on good data